Asia81/HackingToolkit9DS/README.md

 - Extract any ncch partition from a .3DS decrypted file (soon CIA support too)
 - Extract datas from a decrypted ncch binary file

-Before report an issue:
+Before report an issue, be sure your .3DS/CIA/CXI files:
-- Be sure your .3DS, .CIA or CXI are fully decrypted
+- Are fully decrypted
 - Doesn't have any space or special caracters in their names (such as é or à).

 Are included some shortcuts of: